-FOR DECADES, scientists have tested the toxicity of new cancer agents on laboratory beagles before studying the compounds in humans.
+FOR DECADES scientists have tested the toxicity of new cancer agents on laboratory beagles before studying the compounds in humans.
 Comparative oncologists have good reason to think that pet dogs with naturally occurring cancers can likewise become good models for testing the antitumor punch delivered by promising treatments.

 One reason has to do with the way human trials are conducted.
 Because of the need to ensure that the potential benefits of an experimental therapy outweigh the risks, researchers end up evaluating drugs with the deck stacked against success; they attempt to thrash bulky, advanced cancers that have failed previous treatment with other agents.
 In contrast, comparative oncologists can test new treatment ideas against early-stage cancersdelivering the drugs just as they would ultimately be used in people.
-When experimental drugs prove helpful in pets, researchers gain a leg up on knowing which therapies are most likely to aid human patients.
+When experimental drugs prove helpful in pets, researchers gain a leg up on choosing which therapies are most likely to aid human patients.
 So comparative oncologists are optimistic that their findings in dogs will be more predictive than rodent studies have been and will help expeditiously identify those agents that should (and should not) be tested in large-scale human trials.

 Pet dogs can reveal much about human cancers in part because of the animals' tendency to become afflicted with the same types of malignancies that affect people.
 Examples abound.
 The most frequently diagnosed form of lymphoma affecting dogs mimics the medium- and high-grade B cell non-Hodgkin's lymphomas in people.
-Osteosarcoma, the most common bone cancer of large- and giantbreed dogs, closely resembles the osteosarcoma in teenagers in its skeletal location and aggressiveness.
-Under a microscope, cancer cells from a teenager with osteosarcoma are indistinguishable from If we are going to beat cancer, we need a new path to progress.

-a Golden Retriever's bone cancer cells.
+Osteosarcoma, the most common bone cancer of large- and giantbreed dogs, closely resembles the osteosarcoma in teenagers in its skeletal location, aggressiveness and molecular changes.
+Under a microscope, cancer cells from a teenager with osteosarcoma are indistinguishable from a Golden Retriever's bone cancer cells.
 Bladder cancer, melanoma and mouth cancer are other examples plaguing both dog and master.